surister/cratedb-guide/docs/domain/timeseries/generate/index.rst

 Generate time series data
 =========================

+To work with time series data, you are going to need a source of time series data.
+Fortunately, there are many ways to generate time series data, for example by sampling system metrics on your workstation or server.

 CrateDB is purpose-built for working with massive amounts of time series data, like the type of data produced by smart sensors and other `Internet of Things`_ (IoT) devices.

-If you want to get a feel for using CrateDB to work with time series data, you are going to need a source of time series data.
-Fortunately, there are many ways to generate time series data by sampling the systems running on your local computer.

 This collection of tutorials will show you how to generate mock time series data about the `International Space Station`_ (ISS) and write it to CrateDB